|Target group:||Students of the TU Dresden|

 - The credit points are acquired if the examination(s) is/are passed.

 - The examination results cannot be offset.

-- If credited as a module, the examination results are weighted 2 (written exam) : 1 (oral exam), unless a different weighting is specified in the respective study regulations.
+- The examination results are weighted 2 (written exam): 1 (oral exam), unless another weighting is specified in the respective study regulations.

 |Credit points and grades:||- Graded participation certificate if only an exam is written.|